 "Double Moon" is a another heady song with some bossa nova.
 Lyricist Rui Serizawa(芹沢類)and composer Akira Nishimoto(西本明)created this one.

-Could only find the video with the entirety of "Espresso", Rajie's final original album so I will be putting up time stamps for a couple of the songs here that are represented on "All Time Selection".
-At 8:59 is the title track, a smooth and light technopop number by Serizawa again and Yuji Karaki(唐木祐史).
+"Espresso" is Rajie's final original album and the title track is a smooth and light technopop number by Serizawa again and Yuji Karaki(唐木祐史).
 For some reason, I'm quite attracted to these cabaret-type songs done with synths.

 And that is what makes this BEST compilation interesting since Rajie didn't settle on one particular sound during those years between 1977 and 1985.
 She continued to evolve so it's been fun listening and comparing the songs.